homeowmorphism/expr-tree-to-sat-solver/README.md

 ```

 Which is the negation of the expression we want to prove.
 Assuming that our tautological statement `1` is true, adding the clause `-1 0` guarantees that the system is unsolvable.
 From there we can set up a trace for the SAT solver and attempt to automate the proof of `1` by resolving the trace (work to come).

+## Acknowledgements

+This project was done at the [Recurse Center], where [Raph](https://github.com/raphlinus) and I met and had a discussion which prompted him to have the idea for this project.
+I would like to thank him for sitting down with me and explaining his idea!